All About Caviar

 Caviar service is simple and elegant.
 Ideally nestle a generous amount (1 to 1 1/2 ounces per person) in a glass dish that sits on a bed of crushed ice.
 This ensures the perfect temperature is maintained while taking time to enjoy it.
 Of course it's important to always keep caviar refrigerated until you're ready to serve.

 To serve caviar, use a spoon made from a natural material such as horn, wood, bone or mother-of pearl.
-Just beware of using sterling silver because it oxidizes when it comes in contact with caviar and may impart a metallic taste.
+Just beware of using anything metal even sterling silver because it oxidizes when it comes in contact with caviar and may impart a metallic taste.

-Red caviar should be consumed within two weeks of receiving it from Masha Moro Caviar.
-It's perfectly fine to freeze red caviar for up to two years.
+Red caviar should be consumed within two weeks of receiving it.
+It's perfectly fine to freeze red caviar for up to twelve months or longer.
 When you're ready to eat it, just defrost it in the refrigerator overnight and consume it within the next three days.